ToruNiina/toml11/README.md

 from `std::tm`.
 For example, month is in the range of `[1,12]` and year starts from 0 (not 1900).

+## Contributors

+I thank the contributor for providing great feature to this repository.

+- Guillaume Fraux (@Luthaf)
+  - Windows support and CI on Appvayor
+  - Intel Compiler support

 ## Licensing terms

 This product is licensed under the terms of the [MIT License](LICENSE).